robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-3-ect-theory.md

   behaviour you want to see and also as a reminder to young people when they aren’t displaying the behaviour that is helpful to them or others.
-Remind them gently ‘do you remember we said we all wanted to feel safe’, 'I wonder if this is helping others feel safe, or listened to?', 'What do we need to do to help everyone feel this way?’
+Remind them gently ‘do you remember we said we all wanted to feel safe’, 'I wonder if this is helping others feel safe, or listened to?’, ‘What do we need to do to help everyone feel this way?’
 This will support their own ability to recognise what they need in order to learn, through an understanding of their own feelings and drivers of their behaviour and therefore support them to self-regulate